huggingface/diffusers/docs/source/en/using-diffusers/workflows.md

 image = pipeline().images[0]
 ```

-Alternatively, if you want to manually load a workflow file and populate the pipeline arguments, you can do so:
+Alternatively, if you want to load a workflow file and populate the pipeline arguments manually:

 ```python
 from diffusers import DiffusionPipeline